 In this post I’m going to share tons of resources and ideas to get you started down the path of homeschooling for FREE or at least on the cheap.
 These resources can help preserve some of your homeschool budget for that expensive math curriculum you have your eye on, or it can help those of you who are struggling to make ends meet and just don’t know how you will be able to give your children a quality education without breaking the bank.

 Before proceeding with any of the following, please make sure you check with your local authorities about the homeschool requirements in your state and that you research college admissions requirements.
 The following resources are things I’ve come across over the years, and they may or may not be a fit for your particular situation!
 It’s your responsibility to make sure you are in compliance with your local laws, etc. With that disclaimer out of the way, let’s jump into the FREEBIES!
 I’ve included some of my own personal thoughts/opinions about some of them.
 Feel free to ignore if they don’t match your own preferences!
-Make sure to scroll down past the complete homeschool curricula for MORE high-quality freebies and ideas.

 I will add to this post when I come across new resources!
+If you have one to suggest, please leave a comment!

-Free Homeschool Curricula
+Free Homeschool Curriculum and Materials

 ABC Jesus Loves Me Grades: Preschool from ages 1-5